DoSomethingArchive/smsAdmin/README.md

 ##How to develop locally

-1. [Install Laravel](http://laravel.com/docs/installation) and create a new laravel project.
-Requirements are PHP 5.4 or greater.
-  - If MCrypt is installed, you can create the project anywhere and use Laravel's built in server, `php artisan serve`.
-Otherwise create the project wherever your php projects normally go (htdocs in MAMP, htdocs/mysites in XAMPP, etc.).
-2. Clone the repo, then move the cloned files into the Laravel project (`cp -aL source/* dest/ && rm -r source`)
+1. Clone the repo into a location of your choice (as long as you can run that location on a php server)
-3. Get the necessary .json files (currently `tips-config.json` and `routing-config.json`) from here: [mdata-responder](https://github.com/DoSomething/ds-mdata-responder/tree/master/app/config).
+2. Get the necessary .json files (currently `tips-config.json` and `routing-config.json`) from here: [mdata-responder](https://github.com/DoSomething/ds-mdata-responder/tree/master/app/config).
+In the cloned repo, put them in `public/app/config`.
-4. That's it!
+3. That's it!
 Spin up your server and try it out

-##How to deploy
+##How to deploy (first time)
 1.  `ssh -p 38383 dosomething@admin.dosomething.org`
 2.  `ssh utility1` (when prompted, enter normal dev pw here)
 3. Docroot is var/www/smsutils so `cd ../../var/www/smsutils`
-4.  `git clone git@github.com:DoSomething/smsAdmin.git temp`
+4.  `git clone git@github.com:DoSomething/smsAdmin.git laravel`
-5.  `cp -aL temp/* laravel/ && rm -rf temp`
-6.  `sudo chmod -R 777 .`
+5. May need `sudo chmod -R 777 .`

+Subsequent deploys:
+1. Login as before and navigate to the directory `cd ../../var/www/smsutils/laravel
+2.  `git pull`

 ##Laravel File Structure
 ![Laravel File Structure](http://laravelbook.com/images/laravel-architecture/laravel-project-structure.png "Laravel File Structure")